newtonguass/ADPenLab/Lab1_Reconn/lab0_user_computer_hunting.md

     - The adminCount attribute is found on user objects in Active Directory.
 This is a very simple attribute.
 If the value is \<not set\> or 0 then the user is not protected by the SD Propagation.
 If the value of adminCount is set to 1 that means the user has, or has been a member of a ==protected group==.
 The value can be seen in ADUC or ADSIEdit or LDP.
 Below is the attribute viewed via ADUC.
 1. Find at least a user whose password never expire
     - ldap.filter = "(useraccountcontrol:1.2.840.113556.1.4.803:=65536)"
-1. Find the users whose password has not been changed for 3 month

 ---
 ## SPN hunting